-The college has contracted with Certified Background to provide background checks for our healthcare programs.
+The college has contracted with castlebranch.com to provide background checks for our healthcare programs.
 This is a private agency that has agreed to a reduced rate to conduct the required background checks for our programs as a “package”.

 - Students are required to contact this agency to request a background check prior to beginning their externships.

-- The background check conducted by this agency are accepted by all of our contracted facilities.
+- The background checks conducted by this agency are accepted by all of our contracted facilities.

 - Background checks can take from 2-8 weeks, plan accordingly.

 - When using this agency, students should identify themselves as Bellevue College students (package code: BB85) to ensure they are receiving the appropriate background check and discounted rate.

 - Students must agree to the release of their background check in order to have their externship processed.